GreenyelloNinja/terraform-beginner-bootcamp-2023/README.md

 ## Semantic Versioning

-This project will use semantic versioning
+This project will use semantic versioning :mage:

 Given a version number MAJOR.MINOR.PATCH, increment the: